Elehuris Montero Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to allow 144 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Brewers pitchers combine to rank 25th in baseball in home runs allowed (147 total, 1.3 per game).

-- Miley gets the start for the Brewers, his 15th of the season.
-He is 6-2 with a 3.01 ERA and 51 strikeouts through 71 2/3 innings pitched.
+- Houser gets the start for the Brewers, his 14th of the season.
+He is 4-3 with a 4.19 ERA and 57 strikeouts in 73 2/3 innings pitched.

-- The left-hander last appeared on Wednesday against the Washington Nationals, when he went four innings, allowing one earned run while giving up three hits.
+- The right-hander's last time out was on Thursday against the Pittsburgh Pirates, when he threw six innings, surrendering one earned run while giving up four hits.

-- The 36-year-old has amassed an ERA of 3.01, with 6.4 strikeouts per nine innings, in 14 games this season.
-Opponents have a .233 batting average against him.
+- The 30-year-old has put together a 4.19 ERA and 7 strikeouts per nine innings across 15 games this season, while allowing a batting average of .292 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.